praneeth999/Super-resolution-for-Turbulence-Data/README.md

 ## Dataset

 The dataset used for this model contains pairs of low-resolution and high-resolution 2D slices of 3D direct numerical simulation data.
 These flowfields are represented as four channels, including density and three velocity components.
-The dataset is from 2023 Flame AI challenge
+The dataset is used in this model is from the Kaggle 2023 Flame AI challenge.

 ## Evaluation Metric

-The metric used for this model is Mean Squared Error (MSE), Structural Similarity Index (SSIM) of pixels and subgrid-scale stress evaluations
+The metric used for this model are Mean Squared Error (MSE), Structural Similarity Index (SSIM) of pixels and subgrid-scale stress evaluations